aAbstract/minesweeper-ros-backend/README.md

 # Minesweeper ROS Backend

 ## Description
-- ROS backend for the minesweeper robot developed by (Zewail City Minesweepers 23) SC team.
+- ROS backend for the minesweeper robot developed by Zewail City Aquila 23 SC team.

 ## How to Run
 ```